pottendo/pottendo-Pi1541/README.md

 This is an optional port of Pi1541 (V1.24) to the current Circle bare metal library (as of March 2025, Version 49.0).

 As almost all Pi model specific bindings which have a counterparts in Circle have been removed.
 This allows to use the potential of Circle to extend Pi1541 with new functionalities.
-A simple web-server which allows upload of images to the SDCard has been implemented.
-Optionally the default automount image can be overriden and is automounted after upload.
-One has to refresh the file-browser to see the freshly uploaded images on the LCD display.
-Currently the destination folder is hardcoded to root from _SD:/1541_, change to USB is not supported.
+A simple web-server features
+- upload of images to the SDCard
+- upload of a Pi1541 kernel image
+- upload of Pi1541 _options.txt_ file

 Some further ideas:
-- Enhance webserver to support target directory browsing and image administration (copy, move, delete, rename, etc.)
+- Enhance webserver to support image administration (copy, move, delete, rename, etc.)
 - Make options changeable via a WebGUI
 - ...